Power Quality Solutions for Commercial HVAC

 BLOWERS & FAN MOTORS – VFDs are used together with fan motors to control the power and speed at which air is efficiently distributed throughout the HVAC system.
 Accurately regulating airflow results in increased comfort and energy savings for the consumer.

-Power Quality Solutions for HVAC
+Power Quality Challenges for HVAC

 The technology used in today’s HVAC equipment is more advanced than ever before as it strives for high efficiency and high output, while meeting or exceeding regulatory demands.
 While this makes temperature control more effective in commercial buildings and structures, it also presents the potential for new problems.
 Several of these include interference to telecommunications systems, disruption to programmable logic systems, overheating of components as well as malfunction of the air handler and chiller unit itself.